LGBTQ people in association football: England

-In August 2017, Ryan Atkin came out as gay, becoming the first openly gay match official in English football.
-In 2025, former Premier League referee David Coote came out as gay, saying he had hidden his sexuality during his career for fear of receiving abuse.

-In July 2019, an anonymous Twitter account called 'The Gay Footballer' announced that they were a professional footballer playing in the EFL Championship.
-After saying they intended to come out publicly, they later deleted the account.

 On 16 May 2022, Blackpool player Jake Daniels came out as gay, making him the only current gay male professional footballer in the UK.
 He said that doing so would allow him to be "free and confident", and it was described by the BBC as a "watershed moment".

 No player has ever played in the English Premier League while openly gay; German player Thomas Hitzlsperger, who had played in the league while closeted, stated in January 2014 that he thought it would be a long time before this happened.
 Players such as John Ruddy, Richarlison and Lucas Digne have spoken about their belief that a gay teammate would be accepted and supported.
-In July 2020, a current Premier League player revealed he was gay but would/could not come out.
+In July 2020, a current Premier League player revealed he was gay but would or could not come out.

-In 2025, retired defender Tony Powell publicly came out as gay.
-His experiences of being a closeted gay footballer were explored in the documentary The Last Guest of the Holloway Motel.
-He had, incidentally, been a teammate of Justin Fashanu at Norwich City during the 1970s and 1980s.

-In 2025, author Grant Bage revealed that while researching former England and Ipswich Town manager Alf Ramsey, he had discovered documents indicating an unnamed Ipswich player had been charged with and had admitted in court to committing an act of gross indecency in 1955, prior to the legalisation of homosexual activity in the United Kingdom.
-Bage also reported that other documents indicated that Ramsey had supported the player, arguing with the club's directors in favour of his inclusion back in the squad following his conviction.